 Start with moments, not channels

-The highest-signal moments usually happen:
+The highest-signal moments are almost always:

 - right after a user completes a workflow

-- right after they abandon a workflow
+- right after they abandon one halfway through

-- right after they hit a limitation
+- right after they hit a limit or paywall

 Ask open questions before you ask users to classify themselves